OUGenomics/Bioinformatics-ARET-July2018/README.md

 # TOPICS

 The topic of bioinformatics is vast.
-We could easily fill two to three college classes with just the basic material.
-However, that does not mean one needs to have all this knowledge to be able to achieve individual research objectives.
+We easily fill two to three college classes with just the basic material.
+However, that does not mean you cannot acquire some basic skills that are very useful, even in the short amount of time available to us in this short-course.
+Science is about the questions, and, believe it or now, you can ask some pretty sophisticated and cutting-edge questions with the tools that are available to you on your desktop using freely available data.